-- This checklist is designed to help you support people for whom you provide skating activities. - It is intended to help you find out what you need to know about each person to meet their needs and make skating as much fun as possible. - Although some aspects may be particularly relevant to deaf and disabled people, understanding children and anyone with a vulnerability as individuals is a core part of supporting and coaching any person disabled or not. - Engaging children (and their carers) in providing relevant information about them is a person-centred approach. - While you may need to be aware of some consequences of a child's condition or impairment, simply knowing the 'disability label' will not help you plan to support or include the individual child.
-Inclusive Skating adopts a functional model so always consider what is the impact of the additional need for skating and their well-being. - Focus on the person in front of you, and try to understand what you need to in order to help them take part fully.
-If you aware that a disabled person will attend your club/activity- what do you need to consider in planning ahead (eg relating to the physical environment, or accommodation)?
+- This checklist is designed to help you support children and young people for whom you provide sports activities. - It is intended to help you find out what you need to know about each young person in order to maximise the benefit they get from taking part. - Although some aspects may be particularly relevant to deaf and disabled young people, understanding children as individuals is a core part of supporting and coaching any child disabled or not. - Engaging children (and their carers) in providing relevant information about them is a person-centred approach. - While you may need to be aware of some consequences of a child's condition or impairment, simply knowing the 'disability label' will not help you plan to support or include the individual child. - Focus on the child in front of you, and try to understand what you need to in order to help them take part fully.
+If you aware that a disabled child will attend your club/activity- what do you need to consider in planning ahead (eg relating to the physical environment, or accommodation)?
 Make sure you consider 'down time' (eg travelling, before during or after the activity, as well as in competition and training).